developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<BadLinkURI value="file://%INSTALLDIR%/badlink.html"/>

 ###EnableSSL3
-When enabled, SSL 3.0 is used.
-The Zebra Webkit is shipped with SSL3 disabled by default to protect against the POODLE attack vulnerability. **Applies to WM/CE with Zebra Webkit only**.
+**Applies to WM/CE with Zebra Webkit only**.
+Controls whether Secure Sockets Layer v3.0 will be used.
+The Zebra Webkit is shipped with SSL3 disabled by default to protect against the POODLE attack vulnerability.

 **Possible Values**: